filip-husnik/pseudofinder/README.md

 ### Prerequisites

+Installation requirements:
+- python3
-Installation requirements: python3, pip3 (or any other way how to install python libraries, e.g. conda or easy_install), biopython, ncbi-blast+
+- pip3 (or any other way how to install python libraries, e.g. conda or easy_install)
+- biopython
+- ncbi-blast+

-Databases: NCBI-NR (non-redundant) protein database (or similar such as SwissProt) formatted for blastP/blastX searches.
+- Databases: NCBI-NR (non-redundant) protein database (or similar such as SwissProt) formatted for blastP/blastX searches.

-Input files: A genome sequence with gene annotations in the genbank (.gbf/.gbk) format.
+- An annotated prokaryotic genome in genbank (.gbf/.gbk) format.

-### Installing
+### Installation

 A step by step series of commands to install all system dependencies:

-Installation of python3, pip3, git (optional), and ncbi-blast+ on Ubuntu (as an administrator):
+<b>Installation of python3, pip3, git (optional), and ncbi-blast+ on Ubuntu (as an administrator):</b>
 ```
 sudo apt-get update